LearnersGuild/guide/Game_Manual/Stats.md

 | Results Focus       | They focused on the best outcomes for the team.
 They were dedicated to and persevered in achieving shared goals.                           |
 | Flexible Leadership | They stepped into leadership roles when needed, and supported others to step into leading roles.                                           |
 | Friction Reduction  | They were constantly looking for ways to improve team process, and to help everyone play to their full potential.                          |

+## Health - Technical

+How well you are able to contribute to a project based on your technical skills, independent of your team play or cultural contribution.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
+Represented as a percentage (0..100%).

+Technical health scores are calculated the same as culture contribution scores, but using the technical health answers from the retrospective.

 ## Project Reviews